noetl/noetl/docs/core_concept.md

 - workload: is a section for the static variables that can be override or merged with payload passed to the playbook.

 Step:
-1. Steps defined in the worfklow section of the playbook.
+1. Steps defined in the workflow section of the playbook.

 2. Step has a type, e.g:  type: workbook or type: python or type: playbook.
 2.1.
 If type: playbook and step has attribute path: examples/weather_loop then step will schedule this playbook for execution and pass context to it.